wizut-cvlab/thermal-dlib-shape-predictor/README.md

 box           - Coordinates of detected face (from different visual spectrum or file) (default set to None)
 ```
 Function return `shape` object as numpy array of 68 facial feature points, and `box` array contains coordinates of detected face, or empty array, when there is no face detection.
+`normalizationParams` returns 2 values, distances between the outer eye corners (points 36 and 45) and diagonal of the bounding box.

 ### `scripts/compare_files.py`
 For pair of thermal and visual images, function `compare_files` calculates distances (in pixels) between shapes predicted in `draw_shape` function.